AustinDumm/BadRed/notes.md

     a.
 Built in functions should be doc tables
        i.
 Could update these to be fully lua?
 Or keep partially implemented in Rust from ScriptObject trait/macro?
     b.
 Hook doc tables
-16. Table/data documentation
+17. Fix pane split to correctly set buffer of new child to be the firstmost leaf node's buffer of the node being split
+18. Add hook for non-nil script return data
     a.
-Use for naive/gap buffer objects?
-Could move to a ScriptObject from within Rust?
-17. Fix pane split to correctly set buffer of new child to be the firstmost leaf node's buffer of the node being split
+Used to print the result of a script that evaluates to printable data